armory/docs/content/en/docs/_user_guides/dinghy.md

 The Armory Spinnaker installation provides a service called "Dinghy" which will keep the pipeline in Spinnaker in sync with what is defined in the GitHub repo.
 Also, users will be able to make a pipeline by composing other pipelines, stages, or tasks and templating certain values.

-> NOTE: before you can use this feature, please ensure you have [configured it](http://docs.armory.io/install-guide/dinghy/) correctly.
+> NOTE: before you can use this feature, please ensure you have [configured it]({{< ref "dinghy-legacy" >}}) correctly.

-{:.no_toc}
-* This is a placeholder for an unordered list that will be replaced with ToC.
-To exclude a header, add {:.no_toc} after it.
-{:toc}

 ## How it works in a nutshell

 GitHub (or BitBucket) webhooks are sent off when either the Templates or the Module definitions are modified.
 The Dinghy service looks for and fetches all dependent modules and parses the template and updates the pipelines in Spinnaker.
 The pipelines get automatically updated whenever a module that is used by a pipeline is updated in VCS.
 This is done by maintaining a dependency graph.
 Dinghy will look for `dinghyfile`s in all directories not just the root path.
 Unless otherwise configured, Dinghy will process changes found in the master branch.
-For more information on how to configure branches, see [Custom branch configuration](http://docs.armory.io/spinnaker/install_dinghy/#custom-branch-configuration)

 ## Primitives